-When it comes to things that you should budget for in your wedding, your photographer and your videographer should be at the very top of that list.
+When it comes to things you should budget for in your wedding, your photographer and videographer should be at the top of that list.
 They are the ones responsible for the safekeeping of your wedding memories.
-When you look 30 years down the road, you aren’t going to be able to remember every single detail of your wedding, but a video and some photographs will bring it all back in no time.
+When you look 30 years later, you can’t remember every detail of your wedding, but a video and some photographs will bring it all back in no time.

-Of course, as with every wedding vendor, there are a few tips to doing it right.
+Of course, as with every wedding vendor, there are a few tips for doing it right.

 1.)
 Get a jump on it.
-Everyone knows that in this business, the best wedding vendors are the ones that get booked the fastest, so don’t wait until the last minute or all you’ll have to choose from is the random guy that no one has ever heard of or your little cousin with a handheld camcorder.
+Everyone knows that in this business, the best wedding vendors are the ones that get booked the fastest.
+So don’t wait until the last minute, or all you’ll have to choose from is the random guy that no one has ever heard of.
+The last option of or your little cousin with a handheld camcorder.
 In addition, many wedding videographers offer similar packages to many wedding photographers.
 If you book them early enough, a save-the-date or reception video might be included along with your wedding video.

 2.)
 Ask to see examples of their work.
 You’d be surprised how many people don’t take the time to watch a few clips of other couples’ wedding videos before settling on a videographer.
-Just as with any other wedding vendor, you need to see their portfolio in order to get a good idea of whether or not you will be pleased with their work.
+As with any other wedding vendor, you need to see their portfolio to get a good idea of whether or not you will be pleased with their work.

 3.)
 Get a list of callable references.
-References are going to be your best bets to learn everything you need to know.
-You’ll want to ask if they videographer was professional, polite, and made their subjects feel comfortable being videoed, if they showed up on time and stayed until the promised hour and if they succeeded in catching all of the important aspects of the wedding on video.
-You’ll also want to ask how intrusive they were when videoing; someone who barges their way up the aisle alongside you is going to be a real thorn in your side on your wedding day.
+References will be your best bet to learn everything you need to know.
+You’ll want to ask if the videographer was professional, polite, and made their subjects feel comfortable being videoed.
+If they showed up on time and stayed until the promised hour, and if they succeeded in catching all of the important aspects of the wedding on video.
+You’ll also want to ask how intrusive they were when videoing.
+Someone who barges their way up the aisle alongside you will be a real thorn in your side on your wedding day.

 4.)
 Make sure they use HD.
 Many companies offer HD, but not all HD is the same.
 They should be using the most modern HD cameras with 1080p resolution.
-Of course if you are looking for a vintage or film grain look for certain aspects of your wedding, ask if they are able to do that sort of thing.
+Of course, if you are looking for a vintage or film grain look for certain aspects of your wedding, ask if they can do that sort of thing.

 5.)
 Find someone that matches your personality.
-Your wedding videographer is going to have to look through hours and hours and hours and hours of wedding footage before determining what moments should be kept and which ones can be edited out.
-If you choose a wedding videographer that has different than you of what is ‘important’, you might end up with a wedding video full of cake close-ups and ceremony shots rather than one that recorded your brother performing some of his famous moves on the dance floor.
+Your wedding videographer will have to look through hours and hours and hours and hours of wedding footage.
+Before determining what moments should be kept and which can be edited.
+If you choose a wedding videographer different from you in what is ‘important,’ you might end up with a wedding video full of cake close-ups and ceremony shots.
+Instead of one that records your brother performing some of his famous moves on the dance floor.

 Lily’s Bridal – A Maryland Bridal Boutique offering Wedding Dresses, Bridesmaids Dresses, Prom Dresses, Mother’s Dresses, and Tuxedo Rentals.
-Sizes 0 to 32 available.
-Our curvy bride selection is a MUST SEE!
+Sizes 0 to 32 are available.
+Our curvy bride selection is a MUST-SEE!
 Book your appointment today.